European Medicines Agency: Operations

 The European Medicines Agency (EMA) operates as a decentralised scientific agency (as opposed to a regulatory authority) of the European Union (EU) and its main responsibility is the protection and promotion of public and animal health, through the evaluation and supervision of medicines for human and veterinary use.
 More specifically, it coordinates the evaluation and monitoring of centrally authorised products and national referrals, develops technical guidance and provides scientific advice to sponsors.
 Its scope of operations is medicinal products for human and veterinary use including biologics and advanced therapies, and herbal medicinal products.
 The agency is composed of the Secretariat (ca. 600 staff), a management board, seven scientific committees (human, veterinary and herbal medicinal products, orphan drugs, paediatrics, advanced therapies and pharmacovigilance risk assessment) and a number of scientific working parties.

 The Secretariat is organised into five units: Directorate, Human Medicines Development and Evaluation, Patient Health Protection, Veterinary Medicines and Product Data Management, Information and Communications Technology and Administration.
-The Management Board provides administrative oversight to the Agency: including approval of budgets and plans, and selection of executive director.
+The management board provides administrative oversight to the Agency: including approval of budgets and plans, and selection of executive director.
 The Board includes one representative of each of the 27 Member States, two representatives of the European Commission, two representatives of the European Parliament, two representatives of patients' organisations, one representative of doctors' organisations and one representative of veterinarians' organisations.
 The Agency decentralises its scientific assessment of medicines by working through a network of about 4500 experts throughout the EU.
 The EMA draws on resources of over 40 National Competent Authorities (NCAs) of EU Member states.

+The EMA additionally engages with international agencies and non-governmental organizations on areas of mutual interest, such as its participation on the Coalition for Epidemic Preparedness Innovations' Joint Coordination Group.
+It is also a benefactor of Health Level Seven International, a member of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use and the International Pharmaceutical Regulators Programme (IPRP), and a partner of the Society for Immunotherapy of Cancer and Vaccine Confidence Project.